jaakkopasanen/Impulcifer/README.md

 them off might move the microphones if they are not secured well and while this isn't necessarily catastrophic we'll want the microphones to be in the same position for both the headphone measurement and the speaker measurement.

-Put on your headphone and set the output volume to a comfortable high level.
+Put on your headphones and set the output volume to a comfortable high level.
 High volume is better because it ensures higher signal to noise ratio but the volume shouldn't be so high that listening to the sine sweep is uncomfortable.
 Also too high volume might cause significant distortion on certain headphones and speakers.
 If you have any existing audio processing going on, you should disable them now.